dcvezzani/time-sheet/doc/integrating-backbone-twitter-bootstrap-with-rails.md

   render: Backbone.View.renderContent
 ```

 Next we need to tweak the ```Back``` link so that it includes the necessary anchor for Backbone.
+The rest of the url is determined
+using the 'url' configuration setting in the Backbone model.

 E.g., app/views/topics/new.html.erb

 ```
-<%= link_to 'Back', topics_path(anchor: "/index") %>
+<%= link_to 'Back', "#/index" %>

 ```

-Now we start applying Twitter Bootstrap design elements to our Rails view.
+Now apply Twitter Bootstrap design elements to the Rails view.

 E.g., app/views/topics/new.html.erb